ArduPilot/ardupilot_wiki/common/source/docs/common-msp-osd-overview-4.2.rst

 This is required if the remote OSD system does not have an ArduPilot compatible fonts table.
 MWOSD and DJI goggles using the wtf-os/msp-osd firmware already support custom fonts locally and therefore does not require this hack, while HDzero recently added an ArduPilot compatible font set.

 .. note:: the direction arrows will be reversed since ArduPilot and Betaflight use direction arrows in their font tables that are 180 deg different than each other.
+This can be corrected by using :ref:`OSD_OPTIONS<OSD_OPTIONS>` bit 5 to invert them before sending to OSD.

 Default behavior (:ref:`MSP_OPTIONS<MSP_OPTIONS>` = 0) is to use the ArduPilot font table's indexes.